Summer Research Opportunities at Harvard (SROH)

 The Four Directions Summer Research Program

 The Four Directions Summer Research Program (FDSRP) provides an opportunity for talented Native American undergraduates to explore careers in the medical profession under the guidance and supervision of staff from Harvard Medical School and Brigham and Women's Hospital.
 The FDSRP is an eight-week summer research opportunity offered to undergraduate and first-year medical students with a commitment to the health of Native American communities.
 Interns engage in basic science or translational research projects under the supervision of Harvard Medical School faculty advisors.
 Students also receive career development training, meet faculty from across the hospital and medical school, and participate in a variety of social networking events.
 US citizenship or permanent residency is required.
-A stipend, housing, and travel costs are provided.
+Stipend, housing, and travel are provided.

 Newborn Medicine Summer Student Research Program

 The Newborn Medicine Summer Student Research Program is sponsored by the Harvard Program in Neonatology for students interested in clinical aspects and research in Newborn Medicine.
 During the 8–12-week program, students are guided by faculty and fellow mentors from the program with the goal of providing undergraduate and medical school students with intensive clinical and laboratory research.
 As part of the program, the students will have the opportunity to observe newborn care in the hospital nurseries, clinics, and neonatal intensive care units.
 Partial funding is available for students participating in the program.